stoneskin/stoneskin.github.io/SummerCamp_Python_Minecraft/index.md

 * Send your Minecraft username to the teacher otherwise you may be not in the whitelist.
 * Respect other and help each other.
 No bully is allowed.
-* Follow the intstruction of Teacher and TAs
+* Follow the intstructions from Teacher and TAs (Teach Assistances)
-* Do Not Try to attach the server.
-For complecate python script, please test on you own machine first.
+* Do Not Try to attack the server.
+For complicate python scripts, please test on you own machine first.
 * Do Not Damage other students building
 * Do Not take items from others chaster or home(It's Ok from Villagers/NPCs) .